ftschirpke/ftutils/README.md

-This repository is a collection of tools I have created for convenience or re-written for the sake of learning.
+This repository is a collection of (small) tools I have created for convenience or re-written for the sake of learning.